 Of course, there are some unique situations where you can get both Social Security Disability and unemployment.
-To understand what your options are, you need to look at the requirements of both types of benefits and see how your specific circumstances relate to these requirements.
+To understand what your options are, you need to look at the requirements of both types of benefits and see how your specific circumstances relate to these requirements in the state of New York.
 You also need to consider the inherent risks of applying for both.
 Individuals that apply for both benefits run the risk of having their disability application denied.
 Because of the potential complications and the risks, it is always advisable to talk to a Social Security attorney before you make a decision and take actions that could have unforeseen consequences.

 The requirements for each type of benefit demonstrate why it is so uncommon for individuals to get both types of benefits simultaneously.
 Social Security Disability is intended for people that are unable to work, while unemployment is intended for those who are capable and willing to work, but are temporarily unable to find employment.